N0ine/VDCEditorEx/README.md

 - Added Translations for the VDCEditor
 - Added an auto scroll on a new line
 - Added a replace links to their special templates (idea from VDC:Alternative Languages the regex area)
-- Added a version on top right corner of the editor  and it turns red if there is a new version (with hover text for info)
-- Added a font size in the Preferences